-2.20 SRO (Marysville City Limits) Officers are used in an outreach capacity to improve relationships between families and law enforcement, improve attendance, and avoid students entering the pipeline to prison.
+2.19 Director of Wellness Provide a coordinated effort for district SEL and wellness programs.
+(Learning Recovery Funding) \$170,000 NO 2.20 SRO (Marysville City Limits) Officers are used in an outreach capacity to improve relationships between families and law enforcement, improve attendance, and avoid students entering the pipeline to prison.
 Officers are used for educational, outreach, and support purposes.
-This supports students at risk, including foster youth and the homeless. \$70,000 NO 2.21 YCSO SRO Officers are used in an outreach capacity to improve relationships between families and law enforcement, improve attendance, and avoid students entering the pipeline to prison.
+This supports students at risk, including foster youth and the homeless.
+(Learning Recovery Funding) \$70,000 NO 2.21 YCSO SRO Officers are used in an outreach capacity to improve relationships between families and law enforcement, improve attendance, and avoid students entering the pipeline to prison.
 Officers are used for educational, outreach, and support purposes.
-This supports students at risk, including foster youth and the homeless. \$187,500 NO 2.22 Elementary Wellness Center Provide paras for the elementary site to staff the wellness/discipline room and provide supplies for setup. \$621,000 YES 2.23 Middle School Opportunity Room Provide one full-time teacher and one full-time intervention paras for each site to staff the Opportunity Room. \$435,000 YES 2.24 High School Wellness Hub Provide one full-time wellness para for each site to staff the Wellness Hub. \$90,000 YES 2.25 Campus Security - Middle School Provide additional support to the school to ensure a safe learning environment in middle school. \$227,300 YES 2.26 Campus Security - High School Provide additional support to the school to ensure a safe learning environment in the high schools. \$604,000 YES 2.27 School safety software Provide software that focuses on communication and monitoring of campus safety from situations requiring lockdown to screening visitors. \$35,000 Yes repare every student with the skills needed for college and career readiness.
-Strategic Plan Goal 1 & 2)
+This supports students at risk, including foster youth and the homeless.
+(Learning Recovery Funding) \$187,500 NO 2.22 Elementary Wellness Center Provide paras for the elementary site to staff the wellness room and provide supplies for setup. \$621,000 YES 2.23 Middle School Opportunity Room Provide one full-time teacher and one full-time intervention paras for each site to staff the Opportunity Room. \$435,000 YES 2.24 High School Wellness Hub Provide one full-time wellness para for each site to staff the Wellness Room. \$90,000 YES 2.25 Campus Security - Middle School Provide support to the school to ensure a safe learning environment in middle school. \$227,300 YES 2.26 Campus Security - High School Provide support to the school to ensure a safe learning environment in the high schools. \$604,000 YES 2.27 School safety software Provide software that focuses on communication and monitoring of campus safety from situations requiring lockdown to screening visitors. \$35,000 Yes

+Prepare every student with the skills needed for college and career readiness.

+(Strategic Plan Goal 1 & 2)